SchlenkR/applied_fsharp_challenge/artikel/02 - Writing stateless functions.md

 And indeed, both ways of writing `amp` result in the same signature: `float -> float -> float`.

-Since the F# compiler curries by default, we could now just leave out the last parameter - nothing would change:
+Since the F# compiler curries by default, we could now just leave out the last parameter because nothing would change.

-Currying makes it simper:
+Currying makes it simpler:

 ```fsharp
 // (*) is now prefix style.
 let amp amount : float = (*) amount
 ```

-And again, we could leave out amount, having defined just an alias for the (*) function:
+Again, we could leave out amount, having defined just an alias for the (*) function:

 ```fsharp
 let amp = (*)
 ```

-**Why is that important:**
+**Why is that important?**

-Currying is in our case (and in a whole lot of other cases) extremely useful, because it enables us to recognize functions as a kind of "factory function" for inner functions: Applying the first parameter to a function results in another function with the rest of the parameters.
+In our case (and in a whole lot of other cases), currying is extremely useful because it enables us to recognize functions as a kind of "factory function" for inner functions.
+Applying the first parameter to a function results in another function with the rest of the parameters.
 This is important when it comes to composing our processing functions.

 </excurs>